mskcc/cwl-commandlinetools/picard_add_or_replace_read_groups_4.1.8.1/README.md

                         Compression level for all compressed files created (e.g. BAM and GELI).
 Default value:5.
 This option can be set to 'null' to clear the default value.
+  --use_jdk_deflater    Use the JDK Deflater instead of the Intel Deflater for
+                        writing compressed output
+  --use_jdk_inflater    Whether to create a BAM index when writing a
+                        coordinate-sorted BAM file.
+Default value:false.
+This
+                        option can be set to 'null' to clear the default value.
+Possible values:{true, false}
   --create_bam_index    Whether to create a BAM index when writing a
                         coordinate-sorted BAM file.
 Default value:false.
 This
                         option can be set to 'null' to clear the default